quentin-auge/quentin-auge.github.io/_posts/2019-04-21-teaching-a-neural-network-to-draw.md

 faces are mostly smooth curves and circles.
-Both have a moderate number of strokes, though it is probably more difficult to position them at the right spot with respect to each other in order to generate decent faces than it is for Eiffel towers. fire trucks are definitely the most difficult to draw, combining all the previous difficulties with even more strokes.
+Both have a moderate number of strokes, though it is probably more difficult to position them at the right spot with respect to each other in order to generate decent faces than it is for Eiffel towers.
+Fire trucks are definitely the most difficult to draw, combining all the previous difficulties with even more strokes.